 - 21.1 The Councillor Call for Action is a mechanism for enabling elected Members to bring matters of local concern to the attention of the Council, via the Scrutiny process. - 21.2 Any Member may request that an item is placed on the agenda of the Overview & Scrutiny Committee for consideration.
 The Member making that request does not have to be a Member of the Overview & Scrutiny Committee or a Scrutiny Sub-Committee. - 21.3 The Call for Action should be an option of "last resort".
 In considering whether to refer to a matter in accordance with these provisions, Members must have regard to relevant guidance issued by the Secretary of State.
-A Call for Action will only be included on the Overview & Scrutiny Committee agenda if the Chair, in consultation with the Monitoring Officer, is satisfied that: - 21.3.1 the Member has made all reasonable efforts to resolve the matter via direct liaison with the Council's Officers and/or relevant partners; and - 21.3.2 the issue of concern is a matter in respect of which the Council has a statutory power or duty and is not precluded by adopted Council policy or legislation; and and information to support the above criteria should accompany the Call for Action request.

-21.3.3 the issue of concern has a demonstrable impact on a part or the whole of the Member's Ward;
+A Call for Action will only be included on the Overview & Scrutiny Committee agenda if the Chair, in consultation with the Monitoring Officer, is satisfied that: - 21.3.1 the Member has made all reasonable efforts to resolve the matter via direct liaison with the Council's Officers and/or relevant partners; and - 21.3.2 the issue of concern is a matter in respect of which the Council has a statutory power or duty and is not precluded by adopted Council policy or legislation; and - 21.3.3 the issue of concern has a demonstrable impact on a part or the whole of the Member's Ward;